 Veliki Slap Waterfall

 The highest waterfall in the Plitvice National Park is the Large (Great) Waterfall (aka Veliki slap in Croatian) – 78 meters high situated at the very end of the Lower Lakes.
-(Click on above image to see extra large photo)
+(Click on the above image to see the extra-large photo)

-It is fed by waters of Plitvica Potok river.
+It is fed by the waters of the Plitvica Potok River.
 Considered as the most beautiful one on the Lakes, this waterfall is also the highest one in the whole of Croatia.

 Need Entry Tickets to Plitvice Lakes National Park?
 Buy Now